 Clearly conveying the company’s ability and success in recognizing, navigating and acting upon sustainability challenges represents both a significant business risk and opportunity.
 But where do you start?
 How has your company integrated sustainability practices into the business strategy and how does this reflect on your culture?
 Are you focused on the right issues, the right stakeholders, the right frameworks and the right reporting agencies?

 Understanding how to clearly communicate around an opaque and ever-changing issue can be challenging.
 At Rivel, we assist clients with navigating their corporate responsibility challenges the following ways:

 Rivel is positioned to assist your company communicate its own unique story, to ensure a suitable degree of alignment with peers and the sector, strengthen the relationship with investors and other primary stakeholders, and clearly articulate the company’s ability to understand and mitigate risks, and embrace opportunities for a sustainable business.

-If you are interested in learning more about Rivel’s governance services please contact David Bobker, Managing Director, Governance, Sustainability and Board Evaluation at +1 (203) 803-1515 or via email at email@example.com
+If you are interested in learning more about Rivel’s governance services please contact David Bobker, Managing Director, Governance and Sustainability at +1 (203) 803-1515 or via email at firstname.lastname@example.org